Sales 101 for Startups

 - Make the customer trust you and your product

-It's pretty much it, but there are tons of concepts and lessons out there.
-If you Google such terms you'll have many articles to read already.
+That's pretty much it, but there are tons of concepts and lessons out there.
+If you Google such terms, you'll find many articles to read already.